lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### January 26, 2018

+Could I set up the game in a jupyter notebook?
+It would be handy to know how to use jupyter...

 ### January 18, 2018

 I do think Olli would get a real kick out of seeing what I have (though I'd probably want to take out some of these entries from after the project is dead).
 But it's hard to prioritize it when I feel overwhelmed by everything else.